CREPEPRO FULL KIT

 Why 14 inch crepe pan Wide?

-14 inch crepe pan is the perfect “Goldilocks” crepe pan size.
+CrepePro full is a 14 inch crepe pan which is the perfect “Goldilocks” crepe pan size.

 While just a hair smaller than the traditional 16” pans found in nearly all creperies around the world, the 14 inch crepe pan is ideal for most burners at home but doesn’t leave anything out when it comes to the authentic crepe-making experience.